skip to content

 Teaching

-The Department has the overriding aim to provide all its postgraduate students with every opportunity for a broad education and a compatible environment in which they may complete a PhD or MPhil successfully.
-The Department will aim to provide guidance and, where appropriate, the facilities to allow postgraduate students to develop a number of different skills including the following:
+The department aims to provide all its postgraduate students with every opportunity for a broad education and a compatible environment in which they may complete a PhD or MPhil successfully.
+The department will aim to provide guidance and, where appropriate, the facilities to allow postgraduate students to develop a number of different skills, including the following:

-• Broad knowledge of the discipline in which the student is working
+• road knowledge of the discipline in which the student is working

-All students on this programme will be members of the University’s Postgraduate School of Life Sciences (PSLS) who offer a wide variety of core skills and professional development training.
-Visit the Researcher Development page on the PSLS website for more information.
+All students in this programme will be members of the University’s Postgraduate School of Life Sciences (PSLS), which offers a wide variety of core skills and professional development training.
+For more information, visit the PSLS website's Researcher Development page.

 One to one supervision

-Expect regular uninterrupted discussion sessions, ideally at least once a month for MPhil students, to consider any immediate matters about the research programme.
+Expect regular uninterrupted discussion sessions for MPhil students, ideally at least once a month, to consider any immediate matters about the research programme.

-The regularity with which postgraduate students meet with their Supervisor varies throughout the year but meetings are likely to be more frequent to start with, during the planning stages, and during the writing-up phase.
+The regularity with which postgraduate students meet with their Supervisor varies throughout the year, but meetings are likely to be more frequent to start with and during the planning and writing-up phases.
 All students should have the opportunity to seek formal feedback from their Supervisor, and supervisors should have the opportunity to give such feedback.

 The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision.